Hello Fellow Travellers,

 Beginners’ Mindset

-Everyday is a new beginning if we think about it, though it doesn’t feel like that sometimes when one day just blends into the next.
+Everyday is a new beginning if we think about it, though it doesn’t feel like that when one day just blends into the next.

 It does not feel like a fresh start, especially in times like these when educational workers, students and families are experiencing unprecedented and unimaginable precarities in our lives and work spaces.

-That’s the ground we’re planting in wherever we are.
+That’s the ground we’re planting in, wherever we are.

 Some Are Moving, Some Have Left